Now enrolling for Speech & In Home ABA Services! Contact us at 206-717-4770

 Applied Behavior Analysis

 Hayley is a board certified behavior analyst (BCBA) and licensed behavior analyst (LBA).
 She also maintains a Washington state counseling credential (CCC).
-She is a Seattle native and has worked in the behavior analysis field locally since 2002.
-Hayley has varied experience providing behavior analytic services in a variety of settings, through many modalities, across the lifespan.
-Her areas of clinical interest are tweens and older learners, working specifically with soft skills in executive functioning, self management and regulation.
-Hayley is the Executive Clinical Director at Hopeful Hands, Inc overseeing all clinic based services.
+She is a Seattle native and has worked locally in the field of applied behavior analysis since 2002.
+Hayley has varied experience providing behavior analytic intervention in a variety of settings, through many modalities, and across the lifespan.
+Her areas of clinical interest are tweens and older learners, working specifically on soft skills in executive functioning, self management and regulation.
+Hayley is the ABA Services & Summer Program Executive Director at Hopeful Hands, Inc overseeing all clinic based and in-home services as well as summer programming.

 Grace is a board-certified behavior analyst (BCBA) and licensed behavior analyst (LBA) in the Hopeful Hands clinic.
 She obtained her M.Ed in Applied Behavior Analysis in 2019.
 She began her career in ABA as a registered behavior technician (RBT) and continues to pursue further studies.